tradingstrategy-ai/trading-strategy/docs/source/index.rst

 ..
-Capitalgram documentation master file, created by sphinx-quickstart on Thu Jul 15 09:33:58 2021.
+TradingStrategy.ai documentation master file, created by sphinx-quickstart on Thu Jul 15 09:33:58 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Capitalgram documentation
+TradingStrategy.ai documentation
 =========================

 .. raw:: html

    <img class="intro" src="_static/intro.png" alt="Decentralised trading bots">

-Capitalgram is a protocol for :term:`on-chain` quantitative finance and trade automation.
+TradingStrategy.ai is a protocol for :term:`on-chain` quantitative finance and trade automation.
 You can develop and :term:`backtest` trading strategies based on all trades ever happened on any blockchain.
 Live `data <https://mightyeagle.capitalgram.com/datasets>`_ is available to one minute accuracy.

 The ready strategies, or trading bots, can be deployed as :term:`autonomous agents <autonomous agent>` running on :term:`smart contracts <smart contract>`.
 Strategies then trade on :term:`decentralised exchanges <decentralised exchange>`.
 After deployed, anyone can invest in and withdraw from the strategies in real time.
 As trade rules are automated on-chain, anyone can verify the honest execution of the trading strategy.

-Capitalgram integrates with :term:`Jupyter notebook`, :term:`Pandas`, :term:`Backtrader` and other popular quantitative finance toolkits popular in `Python data science ecosystem <http://python.org/>`_.
+TradingStrategy.ai integrates with :term:`Jupyter notebook`, :term:`Pandas`, :term:`Backtrader` and other popular quantitative finance toolkits popular in `Python data science ecosystem <http://python.org/>`_.

 Build on
 --------